 9. Poi Kalyan Mosque, Bukhara

-Poi Kalyan Mosque in Bukhara, Uzbekistan, is an architectural jewel steeped in history.
+The Poi Kalyan Mosque in Bukhara, is an architectural jewel steeped in history.
 Dating back to the 12th century, it was constructed during the reign of Arslan Khan and has since withstood the test of time.

 The mosque’s grandeur is evident in its vast courtyard and stunning turquoise domes.
 Its spiritual significance has drawn worshippers for centuries.
-It’s not just a mosque; it’s a living testament to Bukhara’s enduring cultural heritage.

 10. Imam Bokhari Mausoleum, Samarkand